jkkummerfeld/slate/README.md

  - Saving both cursor and link for linking mode (in todo file) and reading similarly
  - Work out how to get brighter colours (cf vim)
  - Improve speed of jumping back down
+ - For help, compose it out of a set of items, with line breaks changing when the screen is narrow

 Candidate name - SLATE, Super-Lightweight Annotation Tool for Experts